 About Me

 Hello!
-I am a 2nd Year PhD student in the Astronomy Department at the University of Maryland, College Park, being advised by Brad Cenko.
-My research focuses on understanding high-energy astrophysical phenomena from an observational perspective.
+I am a 4th Year PhD candidate in the Astronomy Department at the University of Maryland, College Park, being advised by Dr. Brad Cenko.
+My research focuses on understanding astrophysical transients from an observational perspective.
 I utilize ground and space-based telescopes to paint a multi-wavelength, panchromatic picture of some of the most explosive and energetic explosions in the Universe.
-You can find my recent work on NASA ADS here.

-With regards to my future goals, I plan to continue doing research as a post-doctoral scholar after I obtain my PhD (planned for 2026), and then ultimately become a Professor of Astrophysics at a research University.
+I will be a visiting graduate student at the California Institute of Technology during the 2025-2026 academic year, and plan to defend my dissertation in May 2026.
+I plan to continue doing research as a post-doctoral scholar after I obtain my PhD, and then ultimately become a Professor of Astrophysics.
 When not doing research, you will probably find me on the basketball court.
 I played at the collegiate level, and plan to continue being involved in basketball through coaching in the future.

 Research

-Gamma-Ray Bursts (GRBs) are short-lived flashes of gamma-rays that originate from black holes and neutron stars, that are characterized by jets moving extremely close to the speed of light.
+Long Gamma-Ray Bursts (LGRBs) are short-lived flashes of gamma-rays that originate from black holes and neutron stars left over after a massive stellar collapse, that are characterized by jets moving extremely close to the speed of light.
 These bursts release more energy in a couple of seconds than the Sun will in its entire lifetime, and are playgrounds for physics at the most extreme levels.

 Core-collapse supernovae are explosions (CCSNe) that represent the end of a massive star's life, and end with the creation of a neutron star or black hole.
-CCSNe enrich the universe with heavy elements, and are prime sites for understanding a plethora of different astrophysical processes.
+Stripped-envelope CCSNe have had their progenitor stars stripped of their Hydrogen and Helium outer envelopes prior to stellar collapse.
+A particular class of stripped-envelope CCSNe (Type Ic-BL SNe) are associated with LGRBs.

 First-authored publications